• Recipes

 • Garlic: Could be replaced with garlic powder if you don't have any fresh garlic on hand.

-• Pumpkin: We went for a Hokkaido pumpkin but this recipe also works with butternut squash or sugar pumpkin.
+• Pumpkin: I went for a Hokkaido pumpkin but this recipe also works with butternut squash or sugar pumpkin.
 Instead of using fresh pumpkin you could try our simple Homemade Pumpkin Puree.

 • Vegetable Stock: Both homemade or store-bought vegetable broth will do the job.
 Make sure to pick a brand with as few additives as possible.